 These are just a few of the numerous accident and injury cases we have handled on behalf of South Carolina residents.
 We are proud of our excellent track record and hope to get results for you, too.

 We recovered a settlement of $250,000 for a client whose vehicle was hit head-on by a drunk driver, arguing that the value of the case was based on what a jury would likely award in punitive damages rather than the client’s modest medical bills alone.
-The settlement was almost 10 times the value of the medical bills.
+This settlement was almost 10 times the value of the medical bills associated with their treatment.

-In 2012, we tried an automobile accident case in Charleston County.
-The insurance carrier and defense counsel dug their heels in and were only offering basically twice the value of the medical bills.
-The jury’s verdict was almost 12 times the value of the medical bills.
+We tried an automobile accident case where the insurance carrier and defense counsel dug their heels in and were only offering two times the value of our client’s medical bills.
+The jury’s verdict spoke volumes as they awarded almost 12 times the value of the medical bills.

-In 2013, we had an automobile accident jury trial in Charleston County where our client received a punitive damages award because the defendant ran a red light while texting and listening to his iPod.
+We tried an automobile accident case where our client received a punitive damages award because the defendant driver ran a red light while texting and listening to his iPod.
 During settlement negotiations, the insurance carrier made the comment “texting is not illegal so I do not think a jury will award punitive damages.”
 At the time, texting was not illegal, however, we successfully argued to the jury that to award punitive damages you must find the defendant acted recklessly, not necessarily illegally.
-We argued that if the jurors who speak for the community find that texting and listening to an iPod is acceptable and not reckless then they should not award a penny in punitive damages, however, if this behavior is unacceptable and reckless then consider punitive damages.
-The jury agreed with our attorneys rather than the insurance adjuster and thus awarded punitive damages.
-The award was significantly more than what had been offered by the insurance carrier.
+We argued that if the jurors who speak for the community find that texting and listening to an iPod is acceptable and not reckless then they should not award a penny in punitive damages.
+However, the jury agreed with our attorneys and awarded punitive damages and in total was significantly more than what had ever been offered to our client.

 Consult With Us Free Today